awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 service/prod-rw    ClusterIP   172.20.236.1     <none>        5432/TCP   4m53s
 ```

-CloudNatvicePG operator will create three pods, one primary and two standby.
-Then, it will create three services:
+The operator created also three services:

 1. `-rw`: points only to the primary instances of cluster database
 2. `-ro`points only to hot standby replicas for read-only-workloads
 3. `-r`points to any of the instances for read-only workloads

-Note that `-any` points on all the instances for sync perpose.
+Note that `-any` points on all the instances.

 Another way to check Cluster status is by using [cloudnative-pg kubectl plugin](https://cloudnative-pg.io/documentation/1.19/cnpg-plugin/#cloudnativepg-plugin) offered by the CloudNativePG comminuty,